The Beatles performed a single show at this venue in Milwaukee, Wisconsin, USA - their only such performance in the state.

 Security was tight around the arena, as the Milwaukee authorities feared the effects of Beatlemania.
 The Beatles arrived in the city by aeroplane in the afternoon, and were met by around 700 fans.
 Fifty police officers and 30 county deputies had difficulty restraining the fans, despite makeshift fences being erected, and officers with fire hoses stood by.
 At one point around 100 fans broke through the cordon and rushed towards an approaching plane.

-After the show fans the Coach House Motor Inn, on West Wisconsin Avenue and 19th Street.
-Some fans stood in front of the building all night, but were mostly well behaved.
-Inside the group ate dinner and were given antibiotic shots to alleviate their colds.
+After the show fans assembled outside the Coach House Motor Inn, on West Wisconsin Avenue and 19th Street, where The Beatles were staying.
+Some stood in front of the building all night, but were mostly well behaved.
+Inside the hotel the band ate dinner and were given antibiotic shots to alleviate their colds.

 The next morning fans invaded their suite and took all available mementos of The Beatles' stay.